About Kern Audubon Society

 Meetings

-The Tehachapi Group meets four times a year in the Golden Hills Elementary School cafeteria, 20215 Park Ave. from 7 to 9 pm.
+The Tehachapi Group meets quarterly on the fourth Tuesday of the month at 7pm in the Golden Hills Elementary School cafeteria, 20215 Park Ave.
+Meetings are 1 to 1½ hours long.

 Future meeting dates are: